TheMrDenty/Portfolio-Site/README.md

 - sets container to null useRef.
 - sets columns state as 'col-2' by default.
 - uses useEffect to setColumns based off of links length and gets positional data of the sublink and its container whenever location or links state is updated.
-- returns a aside which its className uses jsx to check if submenu state is set to true and applies a show class to it if it is. then displays a div with the className of the columns state which lets the component know how many sublinks to prepare for. then maps out links array as anchor tags.
+- returns a aside which its className uses jsx to check if submenu state is set to true and applies a show class to it if it is. then displays a div with the className of the columns state which lets the component know how many sublinks to prepare for. then maps out links array as HashLinks.

 ==data==